 - Foundation for Middle East Peace, an almost 40-year-old Washington based foundation “to promote a just resolution to the Israeli-Palestinian conflict.”
 Sends daily and weekly reports via email.

 - Jewish Voice for Peace, a US Jewish activist/advocacy group geared mainly towards enlisting Jews in the struggle for real peace.
-It’s report on the current situation in Gaza is perhaps the most succinct and accurate available.

 - B’Tselem: The Israeli Information Center for Human Rights in the Occupied Territories.
 Their name says it all.